YangGuo57/Backend-Management-System-Springboot/Annotations.md

 ### **@RequestMapping**

-**Description**: Applied at the class or method level to define routing information.
-It can specify the URL, HTTP method, and other request parameters.
-When used at the class level, it sets a base path for all resource URLs in the controller.
+**Description**: **Applied at the class or method level** to define routing information.
+It can specify the URL, HTTP method, and other request parameters. **When used at the class level, it sets a base path for all resource URLs in the controller**.

 ```java
 @RestController